Optomatica/opto_ml_blog/julia_closure/blog.md

 # Julia Iterate, Recursion and Closure.
 ## Fibonacci Example

+In this post, we'll go through different Julia capabilities like Iterate ,recursion and closures.
+We will show code snippets of how to use these features in Julia using a simple example of fibonacci sequence.
+We'll start with a simple `for loop` and then see how we can use julia multiple dispatch with `Base.iterate`.
+Also we'll show the simple recursive method and an optimized version of recursion.
+Finally we'll talk about closures .

 Fibonacci sequence is a sequence of numbers such as each number is a result of summing up the previous two numbers.

 > 1, 1, 2, 3, 5, 8, 13, 21, ..., etc

-In this tutorial we'll be generating fibonacci sequence in different ways.
-We'll start with a simple `for loop` and then see how we can use julia multiple dispatch with `Base.iterate`.
-Also we'll be checking recursion and a more efficient version of recursion.
-Finally we'll talking about closures.
+# Loops with Julia

 ## 1. Simple Loop
-The natural way of approaching this problem is to start with `a=0`, `b=1` and keep adding those variables along the way to the target sequence.
+The natural way of approaching Fibonacci sequence is to start with `a=0`, `b=1` and keep adding those variables along the way to the target sequence.

 ```julia
 function fib_loop(n)